Exercise and Nutrition Sciences

 NUTR 624 Advanced Human Nutrition (3 Units)

 Prerequisites: Undergraduate or graduate-level courses in nutrition and biochemistry.
-In-depth study of human nutrition emphasizing metabolism physiological functions, and interrelationships of carbohydrate, protein and lipids and the determinants of human energy requirements.
+In-depth study of human nutrition emphasizing metabolism physiological functions, and interrelationships of carbohydrate, protein, lipids, vitamins, and minerals.
 (Formerly 7760:624)

 NUTR 625 Advanced Human Nutrition II (3 Units)